ohpyupi/study.security-plus/security-basics.md

 * Actively tests security controls
 * Exploits vulnerabilities
 * Pivoting
-  * The practive of using one compromised system as a platform for further attacks on other systems on the same network
+  * The practice of using one compromised system as a platform for further attacks on other systems on the same network

 ### Vulnerability Scanning
 * Identifies lack of security controls